MeTariqul/my_portfolio/README.md

 #### GitHub Pages
 1. Push the code to a GitHub repository
 2. Go to Repository Settings
-3. Scroll to "GitHub Pages" section
+3. Scroll to "Pages" section
 4. Select "main" branch and "/ (root)" folder
 5. Click "Save"
 6. Your site will be available at `https://[username].github.io/[repository-name]/`